nikhiljha95/topics-api-simulator/README.md

 - To evaluate the probability of a user being $k$-anonymized among the ones that visited the same website.
 - To evaluate the probability of a user to be re-identified across two different websites.

+The package allows to test behaviour and metrics by changing both environmental parameters (such as the number of users and their visiting rate) and Topics API design parameters, such as the number of $z$ topics which consist in the user profile, or the probability $p$ of the Topics API exposing a random topic instead of a true one.

+## Table of contents

+1. Content of the repository
+2. The code
+3. The dataset

+## 1. Content of the repository

+The repository is organized as such:

+- a `topics_api_simulator` module that contains all the file needed to simulate the behaviour of the Topics API in its fundamental aspects;
+- an `examples.ipynb` file showing how to use the module;
+- the `lambda-user-topic.csv` file, containing the input, real-users-based data.
+See below for further information.

-## The code
+## 2. The code

 The entry point to run the simulation is the `Simulator` class, which in turns instantiates and manages the `Users` and the `Website` classes.
+The logic behind the code is expressed in the paper:

-Please refer to the paper for an insight on the notation and the data structures used, together with the logic behind the code.
+- Section 2 of the paper explains the notation, and the data structure used;
+- Section 4 describes the methods for generating personas from user data;
+- Section 5 and 6 detail the used metrics.
+Please note that the so-called Loose Attack is not included in the PoPETS paper, and will be considered for future work.

-Several parameters can be tuned to test the behaviourof the Topics API:
+While `examples.ipynb` only tests different values of $k$-anonymity, several other parameters can be tuned to test the behaviourof the Topics API:

 - `N`: the length of the simulation, in epochs;
 - `nusers`: the number of users in the system;